RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/_index.md

 weight: 10
 ---

 The REDHAWK AdminService manages the lifecycle of the REDHAWK core services (Domain Manager, Device Manager, and waveforms) using simple INI-style configuration files to define the execution environment of each core service.
-It provides a host system service agnostic way of defining REDHAWK domains as a service.
-The REDHAWK core services definitions are the same regardless of whether `systemd` or `init` control service is used.
+The REDHAWK core services definitions are the same regardless of whether the system uses `systemd` or `init` for service control.
 The AdminService itself follows the normal Linux system service lifecycle and is controlled using the operating system's service control.

 ## Installing the AdminService

+To install the AdminService, enter the following command:

 ```sh
 yum install redhawk-adminservice